gstanden/scst-3.x-debian/README.md

 Untar this archive as shown below:

-tar -xvf scst-files.tar
+> tar -xvf scst-files.tar

+and then run the

+> ./create-scst.sh

-and then run the ./create-scst.sh script which will take of EVERYTHING required to configure SCST
+ script which will take of EVERYTHING required to configure SCST

-on your Ubuntu host (so far tested on Desktop version only, but should work on server too - testing coming).
+(so far tested on Desktop version only, but should work on server too - testing coming).

 The create-scst.sh and associated scripts which are called does all of the following: